EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 > instrumentation to track instead only the *size* of the largest continuation used during the calculation.
 We measure
 > the size of a continuation by the number of continuation-builders employed in its construction, so the size of the
 > largest continuation in the calculation on page 150 is 3.
 Then calculate the values of `fact` and `fact-iter` applied
 > to several operands.
-Confirmthat the size of the largest continuation used by `fact` grows linearly with its argument,
+Confirm that the size of the largest continuation used by `fact` grows linearly with its
-> but the size of the largest continuation used by `fact-iter` is a constant.
+> argument, but the size of the largest continuation used by `fact-iter` is a constant.

 *Skipped for now.*